WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### User Pools

+- this is **where your users live**.

-- user pool is responsible for **authenticating the users**.
+* user pool is responsible for **authenticating the users**.
 It returns the tokens, these tokens can be exchanged for AWS credentials using Identity Pools.

-* user pool also **manages the overhead** of **handling SAML/Social sign in provider tokens**
+- user pool also **manages the overhead** of **handling SAML/Social sign in provider tokens**

-- you **do not have to exchange the tokens using Identity Pool for AWS credentials**.
+* you **do not have to exchange the tokens using Identity Pool for AWS credentials**.
 You **might want to control access to your backend resources using those credentials**. (eg. APIGW authorizers)

 #### Identity Pools

+- **here is where you grant permissions to users**

-- identity pool is **responsible for exchaning user pool tokens for AWS credentials**
+* identity pool is **responsible for exchaning user pool tokens for AWS credentials**

-* here you can **enable unathenticated access**.
+- here you can **enable unathenticated access**.
 This is quite logical that this option is here since remember that Identity Pool is responsible for STS tokens.

+#### Multi-region

+- Cognito **is a regional service**.
+You will need to implement the replication yourself.

+* One solution I saw is to have **triggers write user data to DynamoDB global tables**.
+This is still not ideal as the user would have to have different passwords per region, but might be a **solution for active-passive** architecture.

 #### SAML